Gay bars and clubs are the lifelines of the lgbqt community.

 This venue was located in the heart of the village.
 Attracting a diverse crowd this was the go to spot on Thursday nights.
 From the bartenders to the patrons the place was full of sexy guys.

-This Latin nightclub was located in the heart of Times Square.
+This Latin venue was located in the heart of Times Square.
 It operated for almost 20 years before it shut it down.
 Sayvon Zabar, former owner of Escuelita, helped bring a vibrant LGBT nightlife for queer persons of color through this venue.
 Lady Bunny and many other notable drag performers performed at this venue

 Chi Chi’s Cafe